-CU Boulder’s Center of the American was founded in 1986 by Patty Limerick, and CU Law Professor Charles Wilkinson.
+CU Boulder’s Center of the American West was founded in 1986 by Patty Limerick, and CU Law Professor Charles Wilkinson.

 The Center of the American West serves as a forum committed to the civil, respectful, and problem-solving exploration of important and often contentious public issues.
 In an era of political polarization and contention, the Center strives to bring out “the better angels of our nature” by appealing to our common loyalties and hopes as Westerners.

 We believe that an understanding of the historical origins of the West’s problems, an emphasis on the common interests of all parties, and a dose of good humor are essential to constructive public discussion.
 As part of our mission, we strive to increase awareness and knowledge about a variety of issues we face as Westerners by hosting a diverse array of public events each year.
 Recent luminaries for our Wallace Steger Award and Humor Initiative include Ken Burns, Timothy Egan, and Senator Alan and Pete Simpson and their wives Ann & Lynn and for our Modern Indian Identity series, Charlotte Roderique.

 In our Academic Programs, we sponsor a wide range of student opportunities, giving them the chance to venture beyond classrooms and textbooks and to interact with leading scholars, writers, public servants, and faculty members.
 These opportunities include our Western American Studies Certificate Program, Grace Kempton Student Dinners, Internships, Hoffman Scholars, Thompson Awards for Western American Writing, and the Beardsley Family Scholarship.

 Recently, the Center of the American West was awarded an $800,000 grant from the Andrew W. Mellon Foundation for an Applied History training program tying historical understanding to real-world solutions for modern problems.